CatalystCode/spk/README.md

 ## Initialize

-In order to start using spk, you need to specify configuration in a yaml file.
+To start using spk, specify its configuration in a `yaml` file.
-Please refer to the config file located [here](./spk-config.yaml) and follow the same format.
+Refer to the [spk-config.yaml](./spk-config.yaml) file and follow the same format.

+### Environment Variables
-If you would like to specify private keys or access tokens that should **not be stored in raw text**, follow the steps below.
+To specify private keys or access tokens that should **not be stored in raw text**, set the values in environment variables.

+You may refer to environment variables in your shell if you specify them in the format `env:{VARIABLE_NAME}`. `spk` will use them from your current shell.
+Below is an example of a setting that uses a value from an environment variable, `ACCESS_KEY`.

 ```yaml
 ---